 In todays world we can now build devices smaller then ever, and these devices are packed with sensors and wireless connectivity.
-So if your looking for a way to monitor various systems (e.g. crops, air conditioning, lighting), and also would like to compare the results via integrating the results, then building a wireless sensor network is the way to go.
+These devices are called Internet of Things (IoT).
+So if your looking for a way to monitor various systems (e.g. crops, air conditioning, lighting), and also would like to compare the results via integrating the results, then building a Brisbane Wireless Sensor Networks / Internet of Things (IoT) is the way to go.

-If your looking for someone to develop a wireless sensor network for you, or simply need improvements to an existing system, do not hesitate to contact us.
+If your looking for someone to develop a Brisbane Wireless Sensor Networks / Internet of Things (IoT) for you, or simply need improvements to an existing system, do not hesitate to contact us.